 “Can you suggest topics for the women’s forum we run in our organization?
-Every month we have a topic discussed by experts”
+Every month we have a topic discussed by experts.”

-Hm…interesting.
-“How about Domestic Violence?”
+“Hm, interesting.
+How about Domestic Violence?”

 “What!
-Come on, we don’t have a crowd with such issues”
+Come on, we don’t have a crowd with such issues.”

 “Really?
 Is domestic violence specific to a market segment, city, economic class or street?”

-I knew the father who used to come regularly to pick her up from office when she got delayed, happily feasting on dreams she used to wave at all of us, walking out breezily.
-One year and a marriage later, the father still comes to pick up a daughter married, beaten, pregnant, separated and bruised.
-He still does not want her to initiate divorce, as he is worried what family and friends might say; “We should try for reconciliation, he might change after the child is born.”
+I knew the father who used to come regularly to pick her up from office when she got delayed.
+Happily feasting on dreams, she used to wave at all of us, walking out breezily.
+One year and a marriage later, the father still came to pick up a daughter; married, beaten, pregnant, separated and bruised.
+He still did not want her to initiate divorce, as he was worried what family and friends might say.

-She was envied by many, happily married for 10 years, obedient children, home-maker with no worries other than what to make for lunch.
-She missed our kitty party where the intention was to bitch on all and sundry; worried that she missed such an important get-together, we called, only to have her break down on the other side of the line; her husband slaps her frequently, and that day happened to be his slapping day; not wanting to share her grief with us, she had decided to stay home.
+Everyone envied her, happily married for 10 years, obedient children, homemaker with no worries other than what to make for lunch.
+She missed our kitty party where the intention was to bitch at all and sundry.
+Worried that she missed such an important get-together, we called, only to have her break down on the other side of the line.
+Her husband slapped her frequently, and that day happened to be his slapping day.
+Not wanting to share her grief with us, she had decided to stay home.

-Life condemned, parched and pungent, why do they languish?
+Life condemned, parched and pungent, “Why do they languish?
 Is it ignorance to the point of not knowing what qualifies as violence or the mortification of social stigma?
-Is it children, lack of financial independence or plain worry of what is out there in the big bad world?
+Is it children, lack of financial independence or plain worry of what is out there in the big bad world?”

 ‘It does not happen in our world’ is a common misconception, or maybe the failure to accept that domestic violence is not exclusive to the drunk, uneducated brutes seen in movies, but even in the classy homes of educated, well-employed men who can wear a charming smile outside and hide a terribly twisted self inside.